tpaschalis/tpaschalis.github.io/_posts/2020-06-29-channels-limitations-speed.markdown

 First off, the maximum message size (or channel type) is 2^16 bytes, or 64 kilobytes.

-Secondly, the same limitations that exist for slices or maps are applied here; a check against `maxAlloc` as well as a check using `math.MulUintptr`.
+Moreover, the same limitations that exist on slices or maps are applied here; a check against `maxAlloc` as well as a check using `math.MulUintptr`.

-In a 64-bit Unix-like system [`maxAlloc`](https://github.com/golang/go/blob/67d894ee652a3c6fd0a883a33b86686371b96a0e/src/runtime/malloc.go#L217) defines the maximum allowed allocation at 2^47 bytes (~140 Terabytes) while the pointer multiplication ensures a maximum buffer size so that the channel type multiplied by this buffer doesn't overflow our 64-bits.
+The [`maxAlloc`](https://github.com/golang/go/blob/67d894ee652a3c6fd0a883a33b86686371b96a0e/src/runtime/malloc.go#L217) value defines the maximum allocation that is allowed by the compiler; in a 64-bit Unix-like system that is 2^47 bytes (~140 Terabytes), while the pointer multiplication ensures a maximum buffer size so that the channel type multiplied by this buffer doesn't overflow 64-bits.

 Here are the maximum buffer sizes allowed by the compiler for some basic data types.
 ```go